Peter Jukes

 Peter Jukes (born 13 October 1960) is an English author, screenwriter, playwright, literary critic and journalist.
 He is the co-founder and executive editor of Byline Times.

 Early life

 Jukes was born in Swindon, Wiltshire, England, and attended Queens' College, Cambridge.
 His mother was the daughter of a man fleeing the Armenian genocide; she was later adopted by his grandfather.
-His paternal grandfather was the comic artist John Jukes.
+His paternal grandfather was the comic book artist John Jukes.

 Television

 Jukes' television writing has mainly been in the genre of prime time thrillers or TV detective fiction, with 90-minute or two-hour long stories being broadcast by the BBC.

 Jukes devised and wrote most of the three seasons of the BBC One prime time undercover thriller In Deep starring Nick Berry and Stephen Tompkinson; two 90-minute film length episodes of the BBC One series The Inspector Lynley Mysteries;.
 Burn Out, the two-hour first episode of the first season of the Emmy Award winning cold case series Waking the Dead; achieved 8.4m viewers and a 38% share.
 He and Ed Whitmore wrote the second series of the paranormal/science thriller Sea of Souls which won the 2005 BAFTA Scotland Award for Best Drama.
 Jukes' opening episode of the third season of Holby City was described by The Guardian as the "televisual equivalent of Crack Cocaine."

 In October 2009, Jukes wrote a critical piece for Prospect magazine, contrasting the standards of UK television drama negatively with the standard of television dramas in America.
 In the essay Why Can't Britain Do the Wire he argued that high-quality drama in the UK had suffered from a concentration of commissioning power, the dominance of soaps (such as the twelfth series of Holby City), and the lack of show runners or writer producers that characterise US TV drama production.